mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     course, and the default `-Werror` usually covers a lot of AI failure modes (leaving in dead code, leaving in arguments in functions for no reason and killing opportunities for abstraction).
-*   Adding robust test suites for things that cannot be tested within the types, but also explicitly laying out integration tests: something which LLMs seem pretty allergic to without proper prompting.
+*   Add robust test suites for things that cannot be tested within the types, but also explicitly laying out integration tests: something which LLMs seem pretty allergic to without proper prompting.